-Under the Act and our implementing regulations, a species may warrant listing if it is in danger of extinction or likely to become so in the foreseeable future throughout all or a significant portion of its range.
+Under the Act and our implementing regulations, a species or DPS may warrant listing if it is in danger of extinction or likely to become so in the foreseeable future throughout all or a significant portion of its range.
 The court in Center for Biological Diversity v.
-Everson, 2020 WL 437289 (D.D.C.
-Jan.
-28, 2020) (Center for Biological Diversity), vacated the aspect of the Final Policy on Interpretation of the Phrase "Significant Portion of Its Range" in the Endangered Species Act's Definitions of "Endangered Species" and "Threatened Species" (79 FR 37578; July 1, 2014) that provided that the Service does not undertake an analysis of significant portions of a species' range if the species warrants listing as threatened throughout all of its range.
-Therefore, we proceed to evaluating whether the North Feather DPS or Central Coast DPS is endangered in a significant portion of its range-that is, whether there is any portion of either DPSs' range for which both (1) the portion is significant; and (2) the species is in danger of extinction in that portion.
+Everson, 435 F. Supp.
+3d 69 (D.D.C.
+2020) (Everson), vacated the provision of the Final Policy on Interpretation of the Phrase "Significant Portion of Its Range'' in the Endangered Species Act's Definitions of "Endangered Species" and "Threatened Species" (herein after "Final Policy"; 79 FR 37578, July 1, 2014) that provided if the Services determine that a species or DPS is threatened throughout all of its range, the Services will not analyze whether the species or DPS is endangered in a significant portion of its range.

+Therefore, we proceed to evaluating whether the North Feather DPS or Central Coast DPS is endangered in a significant portion of its range-that is, whether there is any portion of either DPS's range for which both (1) the portion is significant; and (2) the species is in danger of extinction in that portion.
 Depending on the case, it might be more efficient for us to address the "significance" question or the "status" question first.
 We can choose to address either question first.
 Regardless of which question we address first, if we reach a negative answer with respect to the first question that we address, we do not need to evaluate the other question for that portion of either DPS's range.

-Following the court's holding in Center for Biological Diversity, we now consider whether there are any significant portions of the species' range where either DPS is in danger of extinction now (i.e., endangered).
+Following the court's holding in Everson, we now consider whether there are any significant portions of either of the two DPSs' ranges where either DPS is in danger of extinction now (i.e., endangered).
 In undertaking this analysis for the North Feather DPS and Central Coast DPS, we choose to address the status question first-we consider information pertaining to the geographic distribution of both the species and the threats that the two DPSs face to identify any portions of either DPS's range where either is endangered.
+Below we provide our significant portion of the range analysis for the North Feather DPS and Central Coast DPS.